Banrai/OpenSesamePi/README.md

   ![Circuit schematic](schematic/RPi Reed Switch.png?raw=true "Circuit schematic")

+  Be sure to look at the [interactive schematic](schematic/RPi Reed Switch.fzz) using the Fritzing [desktop application](https://github.com/fritzing/fritzing-app).

   ![Breadboard test](http://i.imgur.com/KggrWfL.jpg "Breadboard test")

+  Test on a breadboard before soldering things together.

 2. Install the reed switch on the door (make sure the door opens cleanly with the switch in place)